Hepworth’s Progeny: Generations of Women in Sculpture in Britain — Lives, Work, Careers and Social Change 1960-2021

 The ambition of this new feminist research project, which acknowledges the entanglements of age, class, gender, ethnicity, sexuality, neurosensory diversity and other factors, is to study how the conditions that shape women’s creative lives and aesthetic choices have shifted over the last 30 years.
 The research will also touch on changes in the situation for funding, display and critical reception of art by women.

 This exciting project will generate new narratives around women’s experiences in art.
-It will inform an exhibition and events programme in Autumn 2022, and aims to instigate a new network of women practicing in sculpture.
+It will inform an exhibition and events programme in March 2023, and a report of the findings will be published online.

 The research is funded by a donation from the Holberg Prize awarded to Professor Griselda Pollock in 2020 for her work in feminist studies in the visual arts and art history, and to foster extended research in this field.
 The project will be guided by an Advisory Board of Griselda Pollock, Lorna Green, The Hepworth Wakefield’s curator Eleanor Clayton, sculptors Sokari Douglas Camp and Jill McKnight, and independent art historian Dr. Alice Correia.